 Exhibition–specific Gallery Guides may supplement a gallery tour or be used in the classroom as part of a post-tour activity.
-Below are downloadable Gallery Guides from past exhibitions:
+Below are downloadable Gallery Guides and work sheets from past exhibitions:

 Chicano/a Art, Movimiento y Más en Austen, Tejas 1960s to 1980s highlights Chicano and Chicana artists in Austin, Texas during the Chicano Civil Rights Movement.
 This exhibition examines, challenges and expands notions on the movement’s aesthetics.